- Short-lived climate pollutants

 Black Carbon Technology Demonstration - to reduce black carbon emissions by mobilizing finance and investment as well as developing best practices and policies for black carbon mitigation

 Peer to Peer Regulatory Support - to support developing countries by promoting broad-based adoption of sector-scale policies, sharing successful best practice solutions for regulating methane emissions and reducing flaring, and providing technical and policy support for development of policies

-As a result, the methane landscape has changed.
-Through CCAC, a growing number of international oil and gas companies are taking initial voluntary steps to integrate methane management in their current and future operations and engaging their partners to raise awareness of the methane issue across the entire gas supply chain.
-Industry has also created its own platforms, such as the Oil and Gas Climate Initiative (OGCI), and the Methane Guiding Principles (MGP).
-Mexico, Canada and the US have already regulated these emissions and awareness about the benefits of reducing methane emissions grew among policy makers and the general public.
-These recent developments made the methane management ecosystem much more complex, and drove the CCAC partners to rethink the role of the initiative so to match the leadership shown by some industry partners and promote a wider endorsement of ambitious targets from both governments and industry.
+The methane landscape has changed as a result of our work.
+Through the CCAC, a growing number of international oil and gas companies are taking voluntary steps to integrate methane management in their operations and working with partners to raise the issue across the entire gas supply chain.
+Industry has also created its own platforms, like the Oil and Gas Climate Initiative (OGCI), and the Methane Guiding Principles (MGP).
+These recent developments led CCAC partners to rethink the initiative’s role to match the leadership shown by some industry partners and to promote wider endorsement of ambitious targets from governments and industry.

 Lead Partner: A Coalition partner with an active role in coordinating, monitoring and guiding the work of an initiative.

 Implementer: A Coalition partner or actor receiving Coalition funds to implement an activity or initiative.